 Posted in | News | Technology

-A recent article from the City University of Hong Kong (CItyUHK) presented a next-generation passive radiative cooling technology developed by their researchers.
-This scientific breakthrough involving cooling ceramics, textiles, and pavements can help mitigate the impacts of global warming heat without extra energy consumption.
+A breakthrough from researchers at City University of Hong Kong (CItyUHK) has introduced a next-generation passive radiative cooling (PRC) technology.
+This innovation, which applies to cooling ceramics, textiles, and pavements, offers a sustainable way to mitigate the effects of global warming—without relying on additional energy consumption.

 Ceramics Enable Energy-Free Cooling for Global Warming